 - Special Areas of Conservation

 Contact your local council to find out what restrictions apply to your business or home.

 You might need to do certain things if you’re opening a new business or building a home that may affect a protected area, such as:

-- get permission for your site from the local council and Natural England
+- get permission from the local council and Natural England

 - carry out an ecological survey, eg of local wildlife to find out if there are any protected species that might be affected

 - carry out an Environmental Impact Assessment (EIA)

 Newly designated areas

-You’ll be contacted by the local council, the Environment Agency and Natural England about any new restrictions if your business affects a newly designated area.
+You’ll be contacted by the local council, the Environment Agency or Natural England about any new restrictions if your business affects a newly designated area.